 This page is designed as a support system and guide for having the most successful event possible and for general instructions for the different aspects of the event.
+Check back often, the content is ever-changing

 Send out e-blasts to the people already on your e-lists with details about your weekend event and the Opening Celebration and Preview Exhibition.